Turkey fires artillery into Syria after shelling

 International pressure on Assad has been curbed by deadlock at the United Nations Security Council, where Russia and China have blocked Western-backed draft resolutions which could have led to U.N. sanctions on Syria.

-With major powers paralysed, the death toll has escalated to more than 1,000 a week, according to Observatory figures.
+With major powers paralyzed, the death toll has escalated to more than 1,000 a week, according to Observatory figures.

 At least 70 people were killed across Syria on Sunday, the group said.
 The bodies of 21 men had been found in the town of Hameh, in Damascus province, believed to have been killed by soldiers, while at least 13 people were killed in Aleppo, Syria's biggest city where Assad's forces have been fighting rebels for two months.